 The historic centre can be reached by public transport from the port and the Arenal.
 The best stop is the Plaza de la Marina Alta (Post Office) from where the heart of the old town is just a minutes’ walk way.
 There is a bus station in Avenida Palmela from which the centre of town is about five minutes’ walk uphill.
 Regional and national services to Valencia, Alicante, Madrid and beyond are also available from this location.

-The Tourist Info Office is based in the church square right in the centre of the old town, next to the steps that drop down through the archway into the lower square known as Plaça del Baix.
+The Tourist Information Office is based in the church square right in the centre of the old town, next to the steps that drop down through the archway into the lower square known as Plaça del Baix.
 The office will be able to provide advice of what to do and see in Xàbia whilst it also offers maps and brochures.
 The staff speak many languages, including English.
-During the COVID-19 health crisis, it also provides QR codes on a board outside the door to access digital copies of many of the available brochures.
+There are also QR codes on a board outside the door to access digital copies of many of the available brochures.

-There is a weekly market on Thursday mornings which is spread across several locations throughout the old town.
+There is a weekly market on Thursday mornings which is spread across several locations throughout the old town, operating from 8.00am to 2.00pm.
 On the Plaza de la Constitución you’ll find fruit and vegetables as well as clothes, hats, decorations, kitchen utensils, bathrooms accessories and souvenirs.
 Down on Placeta del Convent one can buy olives and nuts, hams and eggs, flowers and other plants.
-There are also stalls in the Plaza de la Marina Alta (post office) and around the ancient church in the very heart of the village.
+There are also stalls in the Plaza de la Marina Alta (post office).
 The best time to visit is from around 10.00am; everyone starts packing down at around 2.00pm, earlier in the winter months.
 And if it’s raining?
 Well, it’s almost certainly cancelled.

 The Local Police station is based in the basement of the tall town hall building in Portal del Clot at the bottom of the old town.
 There is a reception desk open to the public right inside the main doors which is manned 24 hours a day.
 The station can also be contacted on 965 79 00 81 but in the case of an emergency you should ring 112 which is available even from a mobile phone without a Spanish SIM card and the responder will speak a number of languages.